Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 \subsection{Strategy Horizons}

-The strategy mapping (\ref{eq:strategyform}) uses two different horizons: the environment forecast horizon $N$ and the strategy prediction horizon $T$. $N$ determines how much information about the future environment the strategy takes into account, while $T$ determines how far out the strategy predicts the values of strategy states and inputs.
+The strategy mapping uses two different horizons: the environment forecast horizon $N$ and the strategy prediction horizon $T$. $N$ determines how much information about the future environment the strategy takes into account, while $T$ determines how far out the strategy predicts the values of strategy states and inputs.
 The two need not be the same.
 In fact, for many navigation tasks it makes sense to choose $N > T$.

+In the autonomous racing example, $N>T$ corresponds to looking further ahead along the track curvature and then only planning a trajectory along the first part of the visible track.
+This choice means that the strategy can suggest a strategy set to aim for that is also likely to be feasible in and optimal for the immediate future, since the upcoming environmental constraints were already implicitly considered.
+Choosing $N=T$, in contrast, means that the strategy needs to predict a strategy set as far out as the environment is known.
+If the environment changes immediately beyond the horizon $N$, the proposed strategy set $\tilde{X}_{k+T}$ may have been a poor choice.

-Human intuition can play a role in choosing appropriate strategy horizons.
-Alternatively, data from previous tasks (\ref{eq:iterationvecs}) can be examined to determine appropriate values for $N$ and $T$, by evaluating how great environmental differences must be before the system's trajectory changes.
-In general, it is wise to use the largest computationally allowable $N$.
+As with choosing strategy states, human intuition can also play a role in choosing appropriate strategy horizons.
+Alternatively, the collected executions (\ref{eq:iterationvecs}) from previous tasks can be examined to determine appropriate values for $N$ and $T$, by evaluating how great environmental differences must be before the system's trajectory changes.
+This can typically be estimated from the available task data, and fine-tuned as necessary using cross-validation.
+In general, it is wise to use the largest computationally-allowable $N$.